kokofullstack/Phase-1-Project/README.md

 Limitations

 The accuracy of the currency conversion and historical data lookup is dependent on the reliability and timeliness of the data source used.The availability of historical data may vary depending on the data source.

+License

+The Currency Converter and Currency Historical Data Lookup App is released under the MIT License.
+Feel free to modify and distribute the application according to the terms of the license.

 Contributions